ORIGINS | FORD LOTUS CORTINA

 EXTERIOR | THE LOOK

 The Lotus Cortina is finished in the factory iconic Lotus Ermine White and Sherwood green stripe.
+Retaining its original Lotus Cortina bodyshell, confirmed by Lotus Cortina Register.
 With years of recorded track use, understandably the body and paintwork have acquired the fetching competition scars.
-With this being said, the Cortina displays no major rusting and all alloy bodywork is in great presentable condition.
+With this being said, the Cortina displays no major rusting and all bodywork is in great presentable condition.

-Presented with a competition spec interior featuring roll cage, Cobra Evolution racing seat, 4-point racing harness and period Moto-Lita steering wheel.
+Featuring a competition-spec interior with a bespoke built and fitted roll cage, Cobra Evolution racing seat, 4-point racing harness and period Moto-Lita steering wheel.
 In typical lightweight racing practice, the second seat has been removed and replaced with a fully functioning fire extinguisher in the footwell.